 Satire, fascism, antisemitism

 Her lyrical works combine an extraordinary sensuality and erotics with the broadly understood experience of culture.
 When she arrived in Warsaw of the late 1930s, antisemitism and fascist ideas were on the rise.
-She began to write satiric pieces for Szpilki magazine, and at the time, she was the only woman in a male-dominated milieu.
+She began to write satiric pieces for Szpilki magazine, where she was the only woman in a male-dominated milieu.
 Her satires reflect the reality of a society, and they seem to foresee a war drawing near.
 They are also a protest against the proliferating antisemitic slogans.

 Gombrowicz and Gina

 He treated her like someone that he could take things out on in a specific way, and all of it for the sake of a joke.
 He would twist out her arms and pull her hair.
 I remember that once when we were leaving the Zodiak, he stuffed her head in a trash bin.

 It seems that Gombrowicz was indeed very close to Ginczanka.
 After many years, in a letter to his friend Stanisław Piętak, Gombrowicz inquired about the details of her death.
-He recalled the details of their last meeting:
+Gombrowicz on his part reminisced about the details of their last meeting in pre-war Warsaw:

 Going back home from Zodiak through Mazowiecka street, I was explaining to Gina that for this coming war, one has to absolutely supply oneself with poison.
 And she laughed.

 When the war broke out, Ginczanka was in Równe where she had gone to stay with her grandmother for the summer holidays.
-She soon transferred to Lviv, where many Polish literates and artists lived following German invasion.
+She soon transferred to Lviv, where many Polish writers and artists lived following German invasion.
 In early 1940, Ginczanka married Michał Weinzieher, an art critic much older than her.
 But she was involved with a Lviv printmaker, Janusz Woźniakowski.
 In the summer of 1942, during one of the biggest police actions, she was forced to flee the city of Lviv, after being denounced by the housekeeper.
 Ginczanka miraculously escaped death.
 She subsequently managed to preserve her traitor’s last name in a poem that subsequently came to be recognised as one of the most shocking poetic testimonies of the Holocaust and antisemitism.